BradleyCulley/bradleyculley.github.io/_posts/2025-broken-08-02-Bruce-Lee.md

 https://worldwithoutrape.net/female-socialisation-and-womens-health/?utm_source=chatgpt.com
 https://www.eurekalert.org/news-releases/1027492?utm_source=chatgpt.com

+Add the proust, In Search of Lost Time, piece, about self-expression being the loophole the purpose of life

 I think Bruce Lee very much succeeded in genuineness expressing himself.
 He had a positive genuineness that I think people could sense.
 In the above interview, for example, you can king of perceive the interviewer sensing his genuineness, and appreciating it.

 To me, he also represents a fine example of the confluence of philosophy and practice.
 He took formal coursework in philosophy at the University of Washington.
 He also studied intellectual topics in a wide-ranging manner outside of school.